shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 // after program gets input from the standard input stream try
 {
-  // condition to peek at next character
+  // condition to peek at next character:
-    // if next char is a newline, the input is an integer, and we can check if the input is in the range 1-10
+  // if next char is a newline, the input is an integer, and we can check if the input is in the range 1-10;
-    // otherwise (the next char is anything but a newline) throw <expression> to the corresponding catch block }
+  // otherwise, the next char is anything but a newline -- throw <expression> to the corresponding catch block }
 catch(int pnum)
 {